github/developer.github.com/content/changes/2013-10-18-new-code-search-requirements.md

 As we [prepare to end the preview period][sept-search-api-post] for the new search API, we're making sure that it's ready to handle the traffic from all the apps you'll build on top of it.

+## New Validation Rules

-In order to support the expected volume of requests, we're applying some new validation rules to the [Code Search API][code-search-docs].
+In order to support the expected volume of requests, we're applying some new validation rules to the [Code Search API][code-search-api].
-Starting today, you will need to scope your code queries to a specific set of [users, organizations, or repositories][search-by-user-org-repo].
+Starting today, you will need to scope your code queries to a specific set of users, organizations, or repositories.

+You specify the query via the `q` parameter.
+The value must include [at least one user, organization, or repository][search-by-user-org-repo].

 For example, with this query, we're searching for code from [@twitter][] or [@facebook][] that uses an MIT License: